-This course will offer the opportunity for students to research, reflect and adopt a philosophical position, design and further implement effective teaching strategies that reflect ethnic and cultural diversity.
-Students will investigate notions of equity that will provide the information needed to create learning environments that are free of bias and provide a high quality education to all students.
+This course will offer the opportunity for students to research, reflect on, and adopt a philosophical position, as well as design and further implement effective teaching strategies that reflect ethnic and cultural diversity.
+Students will investigate notions of equity that will provide the information needed to create learning environments that are free of bias and provide a high-quality education to all students.